giovcandido/prototypical-networks-jupyter/README.md

 # How to use
 Follow the instructions in the notebook and have fun!

+It was tested with Python3 in Debian 10.

 # Acknowledgements
 This project was based on:
 * [Cyprien Nielly](https://github.com/cnielly/prototypical-networks-omniglot) implementation of Prototypical Networks.